-“Brain tumor” or “brain cancer” often refers to either a non-malignant or malignant tumor located within the central nervous system (also known as CNS).
+"Brain tumor" or "brain cancer" often refers to either a nonmalignant or malignant tumor located within the central nervous system.
 The CNS includes both the brain and spinal cord.

 In adults, tumors that affect the spinal cord are much less common than tumors affecting the brain.
 As a result, the term "brain tumor" may be used to refer to the whole group of various central nervous system tumors, even if they aren’t located within the actual brain.

-The large group of brain and spine tumors can be divided into primary and metastatic tumors.
+The main types of brain tumors and spine tumors can be divided into primary and metastatic tumors:

 There are more than 100 types of primary brain tumors, all of which are rare, some extremely so.
 Each has its own behavior and treatment.
-Additionally, in recent years a number of markers have emerged as important in predicting aggressiveness and responsiveness to treatment – which further subdivides tumor categories.
+Additionally, in recent years, numerous markers have emerged as important in predicting aggressiveness and responsiveness to treatment, which further subdivides tumor categories.